All Facts about IQ 179

 1.1 Growth mindset

-A growth mindset is a sincerely held personal attitude that failure leads to greater learning and future achievement.
+A growth mindset refers to the belief that an individual's abilities and talents can be developed through effort, education, and training.
 CEOs with a growth mindset view challenges as learning opportunities.
 As a CEO, modeling a growth mindset might help you inspire your workers to build their own development mindsets.

 1.3 A Risk Taker